Women’s Financial Resilience After the 2008 Recession

 The slow and unequal recomposition of women’s income in the post-2008 period shows that economic recovery did not function as an automatic mechanism for correcting initial losses.
 On the contrary, it consolidated trajectories marked by relative stagnation, downward mobility, and greater exposure to risk.
 This scenario created conditions in which subsequent financial decisions were made under more severe constraints, preparing the ground for the analysis, in the following chapters, of the role of indebtedness and credit in sustaining women’s financial reconstruction.

-Chapter 3 — Precarious Work, Informality, and Forced Adaptation in the Post-Crisis Period
+Chapter 3 — Precarious Work and Forced Adaptation After the Crisis

 As economic recovery advanced unevenly, many women were compelled to redefine not only where to work, but how to work.
 The post-2008 period consolidated a silent transformation in forms of occupational insertion, marked by the expansion of precarious work, functional informality, and unstable contractual arrangements.
 For a significant share of women, adaptation to the new scenario was not a strategic choice, but a forced response to constraints imposed by a less predictable and more fragmented labor market.